The Best Sci-Fi Movies on Netflix

-The Netflix conveyor belt sometimes serves up a sci-fi gem.
+Netflix has heaps of sci-fi gems waiting to be watched.
 Find strange ideas, commentary on current issues and space for satire.
 Or simply settle in for the perfect popcorn movie that allows you to shut your brain off for a couple of hours.

 Scroll down for our favorite sci-fi movies on Netflix.